 Challenging DUI Field Sobriety Tests

 Even if you’re completely sober, it can be difficult to successfully perform field sobriety tests on the side of the road.
-While field sobriety tests are commonly requested before a DUI arrest, most people don’t understand their legal rights concerning these tests.
+While field sobriety tests are commonly requested before a DUI arrest in Phoenix, Arizona, most people don’t understand their legal rights concerning these tests.
 And, even if you fail a field sobriety test, a skilled DUI defense lawyer can minimize their impact.

 What Is a Field Sobriety Test?